Maxims of equity: Equity does not act in vain

-In modern-day England and Wales, this maxim no longer applies; as per section 49(1) of the Senior Courts Act 1981, the law follows equity instead:

-Subject to the provisions of this or any other Act, every court exercising jurisdiction in England or Wales in any civil cause or matter shall continue to administer law and equity on the basis that, wherever there is any conflict or variance between the rules of equity and the rules of the common law with reference to the same matter, the rules of equity shall prevail.
+Equity does not require relief to be granted where it would be an idle gesture (alternatively, equity does not act in vain).
+Accordingly, courts will deny injunctive relief where the order would lack practical effect to be futile.
+Arguments of futility are common in cases where a subject matter can't be protected by a judicial order, where the defendant is unable or unwilling to comply, and where the defendant's compliance cannot be enforced.
+For example, courts will not order a defendant to respect a plaintiff's confidence if the relevant information has reached the public domain.

+The same applies to breaches of privacy, as in Mosley v News Group Newspapers Ltd where the court of the Queen's Bench declined to order award relief to Max Mosley after the News of the World reported his participation in a sadomasochistic sex party, which it falsely alleged had a Nazi theme.
+In her judgement, Eady J stated:Even though an order may be desirable for the protection of privacy, and may be made in accordance with the principles currently being applied by the courts, there may come a point where it would simply serve no useful purpose and would merely be characterised, in the traditional terminology, as a brutum fulmen.
+It is inappropriate for the Court to make vain gestures.

 Equity will not assist a volunteer

 A volunteer is defined in equity as one who has not offered consideration for a benefit they have received or expect to receive.
 For example, if a person A expects from past conversations and friendship to receive property under any will of person B, but person B dies before writing this into their will, person A, having not made any contribution to person B, will not be able to seek equity's aid.

 This maxim is very important in restitution.
-Restitution developed as a series of writs called special assumpsit, which were later additions in the courts of law, and were more flexible tools of recovery, based on equity.
-Restitution could provide means of recovery when people bestowed benefits on one another (such as giving money or providing services) according to contracts that would have been legally unenforceable.
+Restitution developed as a series of writs called special assumpsit, which were later additions to the courts of law and were more flexible tools of recovery based on equity.
+Restitution could provide a means of recovery when people bestowed benefits on one another (such as giving money or providing services) under contracts that would otherwise have been legally unenforceable.

-However, pursuant to the equitable maxim, restitution does not allow a volunteer or "officious intermeddler" to recover.

-Those successfully pleading benefit from an estoppel (promise relied on to their detriment) will not be considered volunteers for the purpose of this maxim.

 Equity will not complete an imperfect gift

-If a donor has failed to fulfil all the required legal formalities to effect a transfer, meaning the gift is an imperfect gift, equity will not act to provide assistance to the donee.
-This maxim is a subset of equity will not assist a volunteer.

 However, there are certain relaxations to the maxim, including the rule of Re Rose of where the donor has "done all in his power to divest himself of and to transfer" the property, and the more recent but controversial use of unconscionability as a method of dispensing a formality requirement.

 Note the exception in Strong v Bird (1874) LR 18 Eq 315.
-If the donor appoints the intended donee as executor of his/her will, and the donor subsequently dies, equity will perfect the imperfect gift.
+If the donor appoints the intended donee as executor of their will and subsequently dies, equity will perfect the imperfect gift.